alexapostolu/night/README.md

 ## Current Progress

-Stable version still in development.
+Stable version still in development, along with the website.

 ---